Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/dataset_analysis/scripts/Antimicrobial_resistance_investigation.md

 ## Importing AMR contig variants general information

-Next, for each variant, we add information regarding - the number of allele - the number of strains with the alternative allele - the generic name of the AMR gene (catA1, tetA\_3, etc…) - the antibiotic the variant is expected to confer resistance to
+Next, for each variant, we add information regarding - the number of alleles - the number of strains with the alternative allele - the generic name of the AMR gene (catA1, tetA\_3, etc…) - the antibiotic the variant is expected to confer resistance to